 The annual Wilks Oration provides an opportunity for the community to hear from a prominent guest speaker.
-These events are held in honour of Graham Wilks, a founder of the ELC.
+These events are held in honour of Graham Wilks, a founder of the Effective Living Centre.

 No event found!